mimachniak/AzureResources-NameGenerator/README.md

 This json files describe how your resource shcema will looks like

-- **name** - descibe parameters used in PowerShell moduel, cannot be change
+- **name** - descibe parameters used in PowerShell module, cannot be change
 - **length** - max lenght of name part, will be cutoff automatical
 - **order** - order descibe sorting parts of naming convention generator.
 - **transformation** - is it reguired transformation true / false